Takahiro Fujioka

 Takahiro Fujioka (藤岡 貴裕) is a Japanese former professional baseball pitcher.
-He has played in Nippon Professional Baseball (NPB) for the Chiba Lotte Marines, Hokkaido Nippon-Ham Fighters and Yomiuri Giants.
+He played in Nippon Professional Baseball (NPB) for the Chiba Lotte Marines, Hokkaido Nippon-Ham Fighters, and Yomiuri Giants.

 Career

 Chiba Lotte Marines selected Fujioka with the first selection in the 2011 NPB draft.

 On April 1, 2012, Fujioka made his NPB debut.

 On December 2, 2020, he become a free agent.

 On January 6, 2021, Fujioka announced his retirement.